GreenPythonProject/GreenPythonAnalysis/README.md

       run: |
           echo "total json: ${{ steps.total-measurement-step.outputs.data-total-json }}"

-4. Create a action.yml file in the root directory and place the following code in it

-name: "Green Python"
-description: "Demo for Green Python"

-runs:
-  using: node22
-  main: src/*.*

-queries:
-  disable-default-queries: true

 5. Place your python files to scan in a specific folder.
 Edit the following in action.yml if you are not using the default src/ folder